coxm/code-pong-bot/README.md

 See the [commands documentation](https://github.com/alakajam-team/alakajam-irc/blob/master/docs/commands.md).

 ## Quick start

+Requires Node 8.
 The bot can be started by running:

     npm install
     npm start